Is it possible to use a vegan diet to build muscles?

 Muscles need proteins.
 Everyone knows that.
 But can a vegan diet supply enough and all the right proteins?
 Many athletes swear by whey protein because they believe there is nothing better.

-Muscle building and vegan diet is a contrast for many people.
+Muscle building and a vegan diet are a contrast for many people.
 Both seem incompatible.
 Finally, muscles need proteins – proteins of the highest quality.

 Animal proteins are not the only proteins that the body can use to build muscle.
 So if you want a muscular body, then that’s also possible with a vegan diet.
-Proteins of the highest quality and in the required amount can a vegan diet also provide.
+A vegan diet can also provide protein of the highest quality and in the required amount.

 You may also be interested in THE BEST HIGH PROTEIN AND IRON-RICH FOODS FOR VEGANS and